 Effective December 23, 1998, as part of a series of transactions, through which Paul G. Allen acquired Charter Investment, Mr. Allen acquired CCPH for an aggregate purchase price of \$211 million, excluding \$214 million in debt assumed (the "Paul Allen Transaction").
 In conjunction with the Paul Allen Transaction, CCPH was converted from a corporation to a limited liability company.
 Also, in conjunction with the Paul Allen Transaction, Charter Investment for fair value acquired from unrelated third parties all of the interest it did not already own in CharterComm Holdings, LLC (CharterComm Holdings) and CCA Group (comprised of CCA Holdings, Corp., CCT Holdings Corp. and Charter Communications Long Beach, Inc.), all cable television operating companies, for \$2.0 billion, excluding \$1.8 billion in debt assumed.
 Charter Investment previously managed and owned minority interests in these companies.
-In February 1999, Charter Investment transferred all of its cable television operating subsidiaries to a wholly owned subsidiary of Charter Investment.
-The transfer Was accounted for as a reorganization of entities under common control similar to a pooling of interests.
+In February 1999, Charter Investment transferred all of its cable television operating subsidiaries to a wholly owned subsidiary of Charter Communications Holdings, LLC (Charter Holdings), Charter Communications Operating, LLC (Charter Operating).
+Charter Holdings was a wholly owned subsidiary of Charter Investment.
+The transfer was accounted for as a reorganization of entities under common control similar to a pooling of interests.